apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ## What to do when you get locked out

 If you lost access to both your authenticator app and either you do not have any recovery codes left or you lost them as well, you will not be able to sign in to your account.
-In this case you will need to contact our support.
-To do that you can either send us an email to [support@apify.com](mailto:support@apify.com?subject='Locked%20out%20of%20account%20with%202FA%20enabled') or you can go to the [sign in page](https://console.apify.com/sign-in) and sign in with your email and password.
+In this case, you will need to contact our support.
+To do that you can either send us an email to [support@apify.com](mailto:support@apify.com?subject='Locked%20out%20of%20account%20with%202FA%20enabled') or you can go to the [sign-in page](https://console.apify.com/sign-in) and sign in with your email and password.
 Then on the two-factor authentication page click on the **recovery code or begin 2FA account recovery** link and on the two-factor recovery page click on the **Contact our support** link.
 This link will open up our online chat and our support team can help you from there.

-In order for our support team to help you and recover your account, you will need to provide them with the personal information you have configured during the two-factor authentication setup.
+For our support team to help you recover your account, you will need to provide them with the personal information you have configured during the two-factor authentication setup.
 If you provide the correct information, the support team will help you regain access to your account.

 :::caution
 The support team will not give you any clues about the information you have provided, they will only verify if the information you provided is correct.
 :::

-You can always check what information you provided by going to your [account settings](https://console.apify.com/account/settings), scrolling down to the **Two-factor authentication** section and clicking on the **Recovery settings** button, then you should see a view like this which will show you the information you have provided.
+You can always check what information you provided by going to your [account settings](https://console.apify.com/account/settings), scrolling down to the **Two-factor authentication** section, and clicking on the **Recovery settings** button, then you should see a view like this which will show you the information you have provided.

 ![Apify console recovery settings modal](./images/console-two-factor-recovery-settings.png)